florez-carlos/dotfiles/README.md

 ## Inject SSH key

 > [!NOTE]
-> This is necessary for repository authentication and commit signing
+> This is necessary for repository authentication and commit signing <br>
 > :exclamation: Ensure this key is added to github as both authentication and signing key

 ```bash